Analyst-Joan/Fashion-Brand-Marketing-Campaign-Analysis/README.md

 However, in terms of cost analysis, we see that despite having the highest Ad-spend and Cost per Acquisition, the fall season had the lowest Return on Ad-Spend (ROAS) across the campaign season.

+Thus, our analysis shows that, the **most effective Campaign** was in **Summer** (June to August), which was characterized by:
+- **lowest Ad-spend** - Less expense on Ad campaigns
-Thus, our analysis shows that, the **most effective Campaign** was in **Summer**, which was characterized by: **A low cost-per-acquisition (CPA)**, indicating that the brand is acquiring customers or conversions at a relatively low cost, and **A High Return on Ad Spend (ROAS)**, which indicates that the revenue generated from those acquisitions is significantly higher than the cost.
+- **low cost-per-acquisition (CPA)**, indicating that the brand is acquiring customers or conversions at a relatively low cost, and
+- **A High Return on Ad Spend (ROAS)**, which indicates that the revenue generated from those acquisitions is significantly higher than the cost.

 ![](Most_effective_campaign.JPG)